RootwireLtd/OpenDocs/docs/sysadmin-guides/common-tasks/enumerate-ad-user-group-membership.md

 ### Summary

-Enumerate the group memberships for a user or group
+Enumerate the group memberships for a user or computer

 ### Features / Tools